Shondor Birns: Assassination

 In March 1975, Holy Saturday, the eve of Easter, Birns was blown up via a bomb containing C-4, a potent military explosive, in the lot behind Christy's Lounge, the former Jack & Jill West Lounge, a go-go spot at 2516 Detroit Ave.
 Birns was blown several feet through the roof of the car and his torso landed near the passenger door.
 A man who walked Birns to his car braved flames and smoke and located him near the car.
 Apparently, Birns was still alive, though barely.
 The man only managed to drag away Birns's upper torso.
 His face, arms and chest were bloodied and blackened.
 Birns' nose was broken when his body landed on the street after being blown out the top of his car.
 His hair was scorched off from the heat of the blast.
 Birns had been blown in half.
 His severed legs landed fifty feet away and other smaller parts of him were scattered all over the place.
 Towards his death, the upper part of his body was convulsing violently.

 A chain link fence between Christy's and St. Malachi Church caught many of the smaller fragments of flesh and bone.
 At first glance, they resembled steaming pieces of meat.
+Birns' age at death was given as 69 or 70.

 Though Birns's Lincoln was demolished and smoking heavily, his state-of-the-art burglar system survived.
 A leather gym bag and gym shoes had been blown from the trunk.
 Amazingly, a paper bag of clothing from inside his car survived.
 It read: "Diamond's of Ohio - Fashions for men which women love".
 Police said the blast was among the most powerful they had ever investigated.
 Police and bomb squad members worked an entire day examining the bombing scene.
 Coroners workers spent hours collecting as many pieces of skin and bones that they could find.
 A total of $843 in cash was found on or around Birns's body.
 The Internal Revenue Service promptly claimed the money to be put toward back taxes that Birns owed.